Public budgeting: Public budget revenues

+Governments use public budgeting to allocate and manage the government budget in order to achieve social and economic objectives.
 Governments are to redistribute money in a socially beneficial way.
 In order to do so they need to raise the money from people in the most efficient and equitable manner or incorporate some profitable activities.
 However, most of the revenues are accumulated from taxes and social insurances.
 Finding the balance between income and expenditures is the goal in public budgeting but the specific income sources and services provided are equally important topic in the discussion about public budgeting.

-The main sources of federal income in the USA are individual income tax, social insurance taxes (payroll tax for Social Security and Medicare) and the last big income stream was the corporate income tax.
+The main sources of federal income in the United States are individual income tax, social insurance taxes (payroll tax for Social Security and Medicare), and the corporate income tax.
+These revenue streams are used to fund a wide range of public services, including national defence, social welfare programs, and public infrastructure.

 The aim of the government is to minimize the dead weight loss of taxation and tax evasion.
-This can be done in many ways, although some tax costs cannot be avoided completely.
+To address these issues, governments can implement measures such as simplifying the tax code, reducing tax rates, and increasing tax enforcement efforts.
+However, some tax costs cannot be avoided completely.

 Public budget expenditures

-Basically, there are two types of spendings:
+Basically, there are three main types of spendings:

-Discretionary spendings - spendings that undergo an approval process which aims to modify the properties of those expenditures and can be changed each year, these can be operations of federal departments or investments in infrastructure, etc..
-Discretionary spendings are consisting from the half out of national defence expenses in the USA.
+Discretionary spendings - spendings that undergo an approval process which aims to modify the properties of those expenditures and can be modified every year, these can be operations of federal departments or investments in infrastructure, etc. Discretionary spendings are consisting from the half out of national defence expenses in the USA.